scrabbletank/farhome-rules/rulesdoc.md

 *Requires 3 Strength, 8th level*

 While holding a shield the defend action costs 2 AP less.
 While defending you add your shield's defense dice to Dexterity saves you make.

-#### Signature Move
-*Requires 10th level*

-Choose a maneuver you have learned.
-This maneuver can be used every turn and you use the enhanced version if you meet the requirements for the normal version, or the superior version if you meet the requirements for the enhanced verison.
-If you meet the requirements for the superior version you have expertise with the maneuver.

 #### Siphon Energy
 *Requires proficiency in occult spells, 3 Willpower, 12th level*